rodrigarc/scifer/README.md

 Author and Maintainer: Rodrigo Arcoverde

-Description: RepertoiR is being developed for quality control of sanger sequences, merging single-cell sorted specificity with sequencing data, and analysing/plotting repertoire data for exploratory analysis.
+Description: RepertoiR is being developed for quality control of Sanger sequences, merging single-cell sorted specificity with sequencing data, and analysing/plotting repertoire data for exploratory analysis.

 ## Installation